The Commonplace

 Claims (11)

 The Agent Economic Sovereignty Protocol (AESP) is a layered protocol that lets agents transact autonomously at machine speed on crypto-native infrastructure while remaining cryptographically bound to human-defined governance boundaries.
-Governance And Regulation positive medium agent transaction autonomy (throughput/latency) and cryptographic binding to governance boundaries
+Governance And Regulation positive agent transaction autonomy (throughput/latency) and cryptographic binding to governance boundaries

 0.05

 AESP enforces the invariant that agents are economically capable but never economically sovereign.
-Governance And Regulation positive medium degree of agent economic capability versus agent economic sovereignty (policy/authorization constraints)
+Governance And Regulation positive degree of agent economic capability versus agent economic sovereignty (policy/authorization constraints)

 0.05

 AESP includes a deterministic eight-check policy engine with tiered escalation.
-Governance And Regulation positive high policy checks applied per transaction (count = eight) and escalation tiering behavior
+Governance And Regulation positive policy checks applied per transaction (count = eight) and escalation tiering behavior

 eight checks